David Ferrer: 2012: Olympic doubles fourth place, first Masters title, fourth Davis Cup final

 Ferrer started 2012 by participating in the Mubadala World Tennis Championship held in Abu Dhabi, United Arab Emirates.
 He defeated world no. 6 Jo-Wilfried Tsonga and world no. 2 Rafael Nadal to reach his first final in the exhibition tournament.
 In the final, he lost to world no. 1 Novak Djokovic.
 He won his first tournament of 2012 in Auckland, New Zealand at the Heineken Open ATP 250 (his third Auckland title and 12th Tour title) over Olivier Rochus.
 At the 2012 Australian Open, Ferrer was seeded fifth, and he defeated Rui Machado, Ryan Sweeting, 27th seed Juan Ignacio Chela, and 17th seed Richard Gasquet on his way to the quarterfinals.
-He then faced world no. 1 Novak Djokovic and lost in straight sets.
+He then lost to world no. 1 Novak Djokovic in straight sets.

-Ferrer was seeded first at the 2012 Copa Claro tournament and won it, defeating 2011 champion and second seed Nicolás Almagro.
+At 2012 Copa Claro he won the event, defeating 2011 champion and second seed Nicolás Almagro.
 It was Ferrer's second title of the year and 13th of his career.
 His third singles title of the year and 14th overall came in Acapulco, Mexico a week after his win in Argentina.
 He beat fellow Spaniard Fernando Verdasco in the final, losing only three games.
 At the 2012 Sony Ericsson Open, Ferrer beat Bernard Tomic, Julien Benneteau, and 2009 US Open champion Juan Martín del Potro in straight sets to reach the quarterfinals, where he faced world no. 1 Novak Djokovic.
 Ferrer lost in straight sets.

-At the 2012 Monte-Carlo Rolex Masters he was seeded fifth, but was upset in his second-round match by Brazilian Thomaz Bellucci.
+At the 2012 Monte-Carlo Rolex Masters he lost his second-round match to Thomaz Bellucci.
 The following week, Ferrer reached the final at the 2012 Barcelona Open Banco Sabadell, after winning over Filip Krajinović, Albert Montañés, Feliciano López, and Milos Raonic.
 He then lost the final to defending champion Rafael Nadal.
 At the 2012 Muatua Madrid Open, held for the first time on blue clay, Ferrer defeated Radek Štěpánek and Nicolás Almagro on his way to the quarterfinals.
 He then faced world no. 3 and eventual champion Roger Federer and lost in straight sets.
-At the 2012 Internazionali BNL d'Italia, Ferrer was seeded fifth and defeated Fernando Verdasco, Gilles Simon, and Richard Gasquet on his way to the semifinals.
-There he lost to eventual champion Rafael Nadal.
+At the 2012 Internazionali BNL d'Italia, Ferrer defeated Fernando Verdasco, Gilles Simon, and Richard Gasquet on his way to the semifinals, where he lost to eventual champion Rafael Nadal.
 At the 2012 French Open, Ferrer lost only 25 games defeating Lukáš Lacko, Benoît Paire, Mikhail Youzhny, and Marcel Granollers on his way to the quarterfinals.
 There he won over world no. 4 Andy Murray and reached his first Roland Garros semifinal.
-He then lost to defending champion Rafael Nadal, 6–2, 6–2, 6–1.
+He then lost to defending champion Rafael Nadal, winning five games.